-Clouds and the Earth's Radiant Energy System - Energy Balanced and Filled (CERES-EBAF) data were taken from https://ceres.larc.nasa.gov/order\data.php, last access: 11 December 2020 and are the monthly averaged product of observed TOA for which the TOA net flux is constrained to the ocean heat storage.
+CERES-EBAF data was taken from https://ceres.larc.nasa.gov/order_data.php and is the monthly averaged product of observed TOA for which the TOA net flux is constrained to the ocean heat storage.

-Figure 8 shows the evaluation of the time-mean top-ofthe-atmosphere SW radiative fluxes (SWTOA) vs. the CERES satellite.
+Figure 8 shows the evaluation of the time-mean top of the atmosphere SW radiative fluxes (SW{TOA}) versus the CERES (Clouds and the Earth's Radiant Energy System) satellite.
 The spatial pattern of the model matches the observed pattern well with a correlation coefficient of 0.89.
-The model biases are mostly small, with positive biases that are $<\sim 20\%$ over all of the oceanic regions except south of the Equator where positive biases of up to $<\sim 35\%$ occur.
-The NMBF bias for the whole region (including land) is -2.4%and it is 5.8% and 1.7% for the northern NA and southern NA regions, respectively.
+The model biases are mostly small with positive biases that are $\langle 20\% \rangle$ over all of the oceanic regions except south of the equator where positive biases of up to $\langle 35\% \rangle$ occur.
+The NMBF bias for the whole region (including land) is -2.4% and it is 5.8% and 1.7% for the northern NA and southern NA regions, respectively.

-The SWTOA biases can be caused by a combination of biases in $f_c$ , TLWPic and $N_d$ .
-To estimate the relative contributions of these different biases individually to the SWTOA bias, we used a similar calculation to that described in Sect.
-2.4 but applied to TOA fluxes, following the technique described in Grosvenor et al. (2017).
-Firstly, the modelled time-mean SWTOA field was reconstructed by using the modelled timemean values of the COSP CALIPSO $f_c$ , LWPic (with no filtering using $f{LWP}$ ) and $N_d$ (filtered as in Sect.
-3.1.3) as inputs into the SWTOA offline calculation.
+- The SW{TOA} biases can be caused by a combination of biases in f_c , $TLWP{ic}$ and N_d .
+To estimate the relative contributions of these different biases individually to the SW{TOA} bias we used a similar calculation to that described in Section 2.4, but applied to TOA fluxes, following the technique described in Grosvenor et al. (2017).
+Firstly, the modelled time-mean SW{TOA} field was reconstructed by using the modelled time-mean values of the COSP CALIPSO f_c , LWP{ic} (with no filtering using f{LWP}) and N_d (filtered as in Section 3.1.3) as inputs into the SW{TOA} offline calculation.
 This was also done using the time-mean observed fields from CALIPSO, AMSR-E and MODIS.
-The results are shown in Fig. 9 and can be compared to Fig. 8a and b.
-Comparisons are not made over land since the higher land albedo was not taken into account in the calculations.
-In both cases, the spatial pattern of the calculated SWTOA (Fig. 9a and b) over the ocean correlates well with that of the actual SWTOA (Fig. 8a and b).
+The results are shown in Fig. 9 and can be compared to Fig. 8 a and b. - 375 Comparisons are not made over land since the higher land albedo was not taken into account in the calculations.
+In both cases,